FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

    - **3n-dnv Tests (3rd Party)**: Published performance tests for 3n-
      dnv (3-Node Atom Denverton) from 3rd party testbeds running FD.io
      |csit-release| automated testing code.
+     Only graphs for Packet Throughput and Speedup Multi-core and not for Packet Latency were published as there are no results for Packet Latency available.

 .. raw:: latex